martinshelton/reddiwrap/readme.md

     # Iterate over each post
     for post in pics['data']['children']:

-      # Get the post ID
+      # Get this post's ID
       id = post['data']['name']

-      # Upvote each post
+      # Upvote this post
       reddit.vote(id, 1)

+      # Stop after the first post
+      break